dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 # 3. Data Preparation

-#### Before beginning analysis it is crucial to ensure the dataset is relevant, complete and committed to answering our business task.
+#### Before beginning analysis, it is crucial to ensure the dataset is relevant, complete and committed to answering our business task.

 ### 3.1 Cleaning our Data